open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Aggregators of asynchronous instruments SHOULD prefer the first-observed attributes in the callback when limiting cardinality, regardless of temporality.

+#### Interaction with filtering

+It is left unspecified if attribute filtering from a user provided view needs to be applied before or after applying the cardinality limit.
+While this can lead to inconsistent telemetry across implementations, this will only happen in an error scenario where a cardinality limit is used.

 ## Meter